 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you may have looked at the release notes for the latest (as of this writing) JVM update (Java 1.7 update 21), you may have noticed that it refers to an "expiration date" for this version of the JVM.
+And I may revise the content as necessary.If you may have looked at the release notes for the latest (as of this writing) JVM update (Java 1.7 update 21), you may have noticed that it refers to an "expiration date" for this version of the JVM.
 What's that about, you may wonder?

 This may be of interest to those who have chosen to configure CF to use that a an updated JVM over what it comes with, which is something I discussed in more detail in a blog entry back in 2011, when Adobe first permitted us to do that for CF 8 and 9, CF911: Have you updated your #ColdFusion JVM to _24 yet?
 Important security fix for CF 8/9 (and the concept and approach to updating your JVM still applies to CF10.
 That said, to update CF 9 or 10 to Java 1.7, you do need to apply a certain CF update first.
 More at articles like this one by Ben Forta, offered at dzone.)